Elderly couple using a tablet device to speak to a clinician

 Remote patient monitoring allows healthcare professionals to assess, monitor and care for patients virtually.

-eHealth NSW, in partnership with the Agency for Clinical Innovation (ACI) is supporting NSW Local Health Districts (LHDs) and Speciality Health Networks (SHNs) to implement a Virtual Care – Remote Patient Monitoring (VC-RPM) Program.
-The VC-RPM Program will initially focus on patients with type 2 diabetes, type 2 diabetes with chronic heart failure and chronic obstructive pulmonary disease (COPD).
+eHealth NSW, in partnership with the Agency for Clinical Innovation (ACI) is supporting NSW Local Health Districts (LHDs) and Speciality Health Networks (SHNs) to rollout the Remote Patient Monitoring (RPM) Program.
+This Program is supporting patients with type 2 diabetes, type 2 diabetes with chronic heart failure and chronic obstructive pulmonary disease (COPD).

 Elderly man checking his blood